 3) In 2017, during one of the meetings regarding her literature policy, which went nearly six hours, Sandee Everett cut off speakers — students who had been standing for 6+ hours to speak — in order to vote to give herself time to talk more (she had already spoken at length on her policy with a presentation earlier in the evening.)

 4) In 2018, after the CDE removed its annotations from its website upon hearing that Sandee Everett's literature policy was using them to justify warning labels and opt-outs, she had to revise her policy.
 She submitted 17 pages of amendments the night of the board meeting and ordered the board clerk not to make them available to the public (A Brown Act violation that the district attorney's office eventually reprimanded the board for) — and of which she attempted to blame the board clerk for.
 We haven't seen or heard from that board clerk since.
+She only allowed her fellow board members five minutes to read these amendments before forcing through a vote.
+I bet you're not at all surprised that neither Mike Dunn nor John Andersen (who helped her form board majority at that time), had a single question about the 17 pages of amendments!

 5) In 2018, she submitted a request to censure Dr. Connolly for social media comments.
 Sandee Everett arranged for community members who opposed Dr. Connolly to come to the meeting early and wage verbal warfare on Dr. Connolly during public comments.
-Then, Sandee Everett stalled the meeting by asking series and series and series of questions, hoping to thin out the crowd before the censure hit the agenda, hours later due to her questions.
-When it was time to call the motion to order, Sandee Everett attempted to drop it.
+Then, Sandee Everett stalled the meeting by asking series and series and series of questions, hoping to thin out the crowd before the censure item hit the agenda, hours later due to her questions.
+When it was time to call the motion to order for the censure, Sandee Everett attempted to drop it.
 (You see ... she didn't have a case.
 She just wanted a convenient opportunity to invite a hoard of her supporters to come and criticize Dr. Connolly to boost her own ego in an insanely reckless move that wasted HOURS of school board meeting time.)

 8. MOST RECENTLY: at the Aug.
 20 school board meeting, Sandee Everett verbally attacked students she disagreed with from the dais.
 A brave CVUSD senior, shared this comment to the board: